ethereum-oasis-op/L2/workitems/l2-transaction-fee-API/l2transactionfeeapispec-v1.0.md

                     l1GasPrice:
                       type: number
                       example: 100
                       description: The Layer 1 gas price, expressed in GigaWei.
+The gas price is either the gas price for L1 data or for L1 blob data, whichever price is cheaper.
                     l1GasPriceDerivationMethod:
                         type: string
                         description: The method used to derive the L1 gas price.